Hippolyta: Shakespeare character

 In William Shakespeare's A Midsummer Night's Dream, Hippolyta is engaged to Theseus, the duke of Athens.
 In Act I, Scene 1, Theseus and Hippolyta discuss their fast-approaching wedding, which will take place under the new moon in four days (I.i.2).
 Theseus declares to Hippolyta that, although he "wooed her with his sword," he will wed her "with pomp, with triumph, and with revelling" and promises to begin a celebration that will continue until the wedding (I.i.19).

 The characterization of Hippolyta in A Midsummer Night's Dream (as well as that of Theseus), like many other mytho-historical characters found in Shakespeare's plays, is based on ancient biographical accounts found in Plutarch's work Parallel Lives.
 In The Life of Theseus, according to Plutarch, it was Hippolyta who concluded a four month long war between Athens and the Amazons with a peace treaty, resulting in the marriage between Theseus and Hippolyta.
 The representation of Hippolyta and Theseus in A Midsummer Night's Dream appears to be the playwright's invention.

 The character Hippolyta appears in The Two Noble Kinsmen, a play co-written by Shakespeare and John Fletcher.

+Other literary treatments

+She is an important character in The Bull from the Sea, the second novel in Mary Renault's treatment of the legend of Theseus.

+She is also an important character in The Rape of the Belt, a play and TV adaptation, a somewhat tongue-in-cheek treatment of Heracles' ninth labour.